 Best: Fleurs Place: 169 Haven St, Moeraki 9482, New Zealand

 All of the fresh and local seafood you could imagine.
 We had five types of fish–blue cod, elephant fish, gurner, monkfish, and orange roughy and every one was delicious.
 In addition, we had an incredible seafood pot as an appetizer.
 This gave us everything we wanted from New Zealand food.
 It was fresh, local, and just downright delicious.
-There was not a single piece of fish we could declare our favorite because each and every one of them were just as delicious as the last.
+There was not a single piece of fish we could declare our favorite because each and every one of them was just as delicious as the last.
 Just fantastic.

 Honorable Mention: Blue Cheese from Whitestone Cheese: 3 Torridge St, Oamaru 9400, New Zealand